mesflores/capacity/docs/_posts/2019-12-23-reverse-handlers-pt2.md

 de-duplication in the GTFS parsing.
 Ideally, it might be best to do this within Capacity itself.
 For now, however, I've opted to keep the parsing code as simple as possible in the main program.

+_Update_: I need to redact my claim of any issue with the GTFS!
+This was the result of a sneaky bug in my parsers for the `calendar_dates.txt` file, which assumed that the `service_id` field was a unique-key in that context.
+It very much is not!

 ## Too Many LPs